 Capes Royds, Evans, and Adare have historic huts or their other remains.
 Respect the basic rule that prohibits touching, removing, or disturbing any materials from these sites, for either souvenir or scientific purposes.
 The historic huts at Hut Point, Cape Royds, and Cape Evans have been designated as ASPAs by the Antarctic Treaty and require a permit to enter.
 There are opportunities for group visits to these huts from time to time.
 Information about visits can be obtained from ASC staff in Building 165 at McMurdo Station.

 Enforcement officers.
 ACA enforcement officers are federal officials responsible for ensuring compliance with both the ACA and issued permits.
-These officers help USAP participants understand their obligation to protect native plants and animals and prevent the release of pollutants.
-These officers, and they are authorized to exercise the full spectrum of law enforcement powers when performing their duties.
+These officers are authorized to exercise the full spectrum of law enforcement powers when performing their duties.